Cjaycoddev/Cjaycoddev/README.md

-- 👋 Hi, I’m @Cjaycoddev
+- 👋 Hi, I’m Jonah Kimani Wainaina
 - 👀 I’m interested in ...cybersecurity and programming technologies
 - 🌱 I’m currently learning ...python and java
 - 💞️ I’m looking to collaborate on ...programming and development projects